sasjs/server.sasjs.io/docs/storedprograms.md

 A number of "fixed" variables are also added at the start of the program - you can see the code that generates these in the repo, [here](https://github.com/sasjs/server/blob/main/api/src/controllers/internal/Execution.ts#L93).

-The following variables are "special":

-#### `_PROGRAM`
-This is a required input, and will point to the Stored Program location in SASjs Drive.
-The extension may be omitted, subject to the behaviour in the [RUN_TIMES](/settings/#RUN_TIMES) setting.

-#### `_DEBUG`
-Setting this to 131 or greater will result in the log being returned, and the following line added to the start of the program:  `options mprint;`.
-The log will have the following UUID, which can be used as a seperator:  `SASJS_LOGS_SEPARATOR_163ee17b6ff24f028928972d80a26784`

-Setting `_debug` also results in the creation of `Content-Type` header of `text/plain`.
+If `_DEBUG` is set then `options mprint;` will also be automatically added to the start of the Stored Program.

 ### Input Files